The green bin is for general (non-recycling) refuse. Collection frequency is once every two weeks (alternate with your blue recycling bin).

 Safe disposal of ash and dust

 For the safety of your collection crew and to help keep your neighbourhood clean, please do not place loose ash, cinders, vacuum cleaner contents or any other dusty materials in your green bin.

 Loose ash or dust particles can be blown around when the bin is emptied, which can pose a health risk to our crews.

 Please put any cold ash and vacuum cleaner contents in plastic bags and tie them tightly to prevent spillages before placing them in your green bin.

 To request a green bin or report a missing or damaged bin, please complete our online form to request a replacement or contact Customer Services on 01756 700600.

 Please note that in cases where a green bin is a first issue, has been damaged, lost or stolen or where a property previously provided with a container no longer possesses a bin, it is Council's policy to make a charge for the bin.
 Repairs due to wear and tear will be done free of charge.

 If you are moving into a new or previously empty property and wish to request commencement of waste and recycling collections, please contact Customer Services on 01756 700600.
 You must be registered for Council Tax to be eligible for household waste and recycling collections.

 If you need further help, arrangements can be made to help those who need a larger or extra green bin for their non-recyclable waste.
 An application form will need to be completed, and an assessment may be carried out before any extra or larger bins are issued.
 A larger bin will be considered for households with more than six persons permanently living at the property.
-To apply for a larger bin please download a form [75kb], or contact our Customer helpline on 01756 700600.
+To apply for a larger bin please download a form to request a larger bin, or contact our Customer helpline on 01756 700600.